There are plenty of reasons why most Hollywood films choose not to stare, unblinking, at our mortality.

 After roles in movies as varied as "Cool Hand Luke," "Wise Blood," "Alien," "Paris, Texas," "Repo Man" and "The Straight Story," Stanton ended on a high note by starring in "Lucky," a moving dramedy based loosely on his life.
 Lovingly created for him by screenwriters Logan Sparks and Drago Sumonja, it was shot on film by actor and director John C. Lynch using vintage anamorphic lenses, some of which had been used on old Stanton films.

-Ostensibly the story is about a cantankerous, chain-smoking atheist named Lucky who lives alone in the desert and suffers a fall.
-But really it's about how rare it is to face the very end of life with grace, still choosing to live in the moment: to accept the inevitable curtain call with a broken but beatific smile.
+The story is about a cantankerous, chain-smoking atheist named Lucky, not unlike Harry Dean himself, who lives alone in the desert and suffers a fall.
+But it's really about how rare it is to face the very end of life with grace, still choosing to live in the moment -- to accept the inevitable curtain call with a broken but beatific smile.

 "I guess I'm most proud of having gotten the spirit and tone right in the film," director Lynch says.
 "It is a film about mortality and yet it needed to be filled with a clear-eyed humor and humanity.
 We got that just right, I think."

 The movie features memorable supporting performances by Stanton's real-life friends including David Lynch as Howard, a man who's lost his pet tortoise, Tom Skerritt as a haunted Marine vet, and Ed Begley Jr. as a doctor who cautions Lucky, "I'd tell you to quit smoking, but at this point it would do you more harm than good."